 The recent Petya ransomware attack quickly swept around the globe, moving from computers in Ukraine to more than 65 countries and shutting down systems at multinational businesses such as shipping conglomerate Maersk, global law firm DLA Piper, and pharmaceutical giant Merck.
-As TSC Advantage VP Natalie Lehr said about the recent Wannacry ransomware attack, “the use of leaked NSA hacking tools means criminal organizations and hacktivists now have sophisticated tools at their disposal.
+As Secure Halo VP Natalie Lehr said about the recent Wannacry ransomware attack, “the use of leaked NSA hacking tools means criminal organizations and hacktivists now have sophisticated tools at their disposal.
 This makes timely risk management no longer an ideal: it is an essential business function.”

 Organizations should build out programs focused on recovery, business continuity, and resiliency.
 While any information security risk management plan should contain investment in controls across prevention, detection, corrective, and recovery categories, it is the latter that will be crucial in the event of an attack.
 Here, a strong investment in processes – opposed to strictly technology – will be the most critical in the timely and safe transition back to normal.

 Six elements to consider when thinking about ways to create resiliency within your organization include:

 Understand Business Risks.
 In the event of an incident, what acceptable risk outcomes can your organization tolerate?
 What are the consequences your organization can live with?
 For example, what is your tolerance for lost data, or how much downtime your organization can afford in minutes, hours, and days.
 When you identify what you cannot tolerate from a risk standpoint, either because of its devastating impact on your bottom line or from a reputation standpoint, then focus your investment in controls around that sensitive data first.